If you want to study psychology online, Australian universities offer excellent degrees and postgraduate courses.

 Courses of Study

 A Bachelor of Psychology or equivalent is a three-year program in Australia.
-Students are able to combine psychology studies with complementary academic interests outside of the Psychology field.
-Graduates with qualifying grades are eligible for a fourth year of study and an honours degree.
+Students are able to combine psychology studies with complementary academic interests outside of the field.
+Graduates with qualifying grades are eligible for a fourth year of study to earn an honours degree.

 Deakin University has multiple online psychology courses at an undergraduate level.
 The Bachelor of Psychological Science and the Bachelor of Psychology (Honours) are the only courses in Victoria where you can study specialist psychology majors during your undergraduate degree – in Child and Family, Organisational Studies, and Forensic Studies.
 You can also choose Psychology as a major in other Deakin degrees – Arts, Marketing, or Human Resource Management.
 Alternatively, you might like to combine a Bachelor of Psychological Science with a Bachelor of Criminology.
 An honours (4th) year is available for all three-year courses (providing entry requirements are met), allowing you to prepare yourself for postgraduate study and pursue a career as a psychologist.